 - Two years from the time the disabled worker knew or should have known that the disease was due to the nature of employment.

-The best policy to follow is simple: Anytime you are injured on the job, regardless of how minor the injury may seem to be, you should report it immediately.
+The best policy to follow is simple: Anytime you are injured on the job in New York, regardless of how minor the injury may seem to be, you should report it immediately.
 This not only protects your employer, but it also protects your rights under New York’s workers compensation laws.

-One of the notable exceptions to the above-stated time limits applies to workers who suffer job-related hearing loss.
+One of the notable exceptions to New York’s time limits applies to workers who suffer job-related hearing loss.
 Hearing loss is not always noticeable until after you have been removed from the situation causing the damage.
 Occupational hearing loss may be reported up to three months after the worker is away from the noise or three months after leaving the company where the hearing loss occurred.
 In these cases, if a worker does not discover the hearing loss right away, they have up to 90 day of learning about work-related hearing loss to file a workers compensation claim, even if it extends past the typical two-year limit.

-Unlike a typical death-related personal injury lawsuit, in most cases, family members must follow the time limits set by the Workers’ Compensation Board.
+Unlike a typical death-related personal injury lawsuit, in most cases, family members must follow the time limits set by the New York State Workers’ Compensation Board.
 This means if an injury resulted in the worker’s death, the family must file a claim within two years.
 If a worker died because of a job-related illness, in most cases, it is important to contact a worker’s compensation attorney immediately for assistance after it is reported to the worker’s employer.
 Keep in mind, a spouse or child of a worker killed on the job may be able to collect death benefits.

 When you are injured on the job, even what may seem like a minor injury at the time, you are jeopardizing your rights to collect benefits for the injury.
 This means that should you later have symptoms that develop, your failure to report an injury could mean your claim for benefits is denied, even if the problem began at work.

-Workers compensation laws are extremely complicated and often, workers are uncertain what their rights and responsibilities are under the law.
+New York’s workers’ compensation laws are extremely complicated and often, workers are uncertain what their rights and responsibilities are under the law.
 Any worker who has suffered any work-related injury or believes they have an illness that may be job-related should report their condition to their employer immediately.
-Once you have done this, it is typically a good idea to contact a workers compensation attorney, particularly if your initial claim is denied by the insurance company.
+Once you have done this, it is typically a good idea to contact a New York workers’ compensation attorney, particularly if your initial claim is denied by the insurance company.